+2.09 Develop a personal code of ethics and social responsibility, a professional commitment statement, or a statement of personal philosophy relative to working with adult learners in Montessori.
+2.10 Present lectures and other instructional components on any Montessori material, curriculum, or theory topic.
 2.11 Use multiple teaching and learning strategies to engage adults in active learning opportunities that promote the development of critical thinking, problem solving, and performance capabilities.
 2.12 Demonstrate ability to create and present instruction to adults.
 3.0 Montessori Curriculum and Materials 3.01 Understand and apply Montessori theory and principles as they relate to all aspects of the curriculum.
 3.02 Identify diverse models of curriculum including Montessori curriculum.
 3.03 Develop an understanding of the historical development of the elementary Montessori curriculum.
 3.04 Develop a complete integrated Montessori curriculum plan in a subject area or grade level.
 3.05 Understand and apply curriculum theory, Montessori core and cosmic curriculum, and its rationale and sequence.
 3.06 Know and use Montessori methods and materials in all content areas in a sensorial, interdisciplinary manner.
 3.07 Identify the five central themes in Montessori elementary and above.
 3.08 Tell stories fluently, such as the Great Lessons 3.09 Demonstrate an ability to discuss and present Montessori materials and lessons in a manner that is respectful of human dignity, promotes peace, and involves collaboration for the common good.
 3.10 Demonstrate the skill to present Montessori materials in a manner that will stimulate active participation and cognitive development.
 3.11 Master presentations of materials, especially key lessons and guided discovery lessons.
 3.12 Demonstrate an understanding of the design features of the Montessori materials, the motivation for the design and their history.
 3.13 Develop effective communication and problem-solving abilities in working with the presentations of materials.
 3.14 Demonstrate proficiency in applying Montessori principles in the context of the curriculum, didactic materials, and lesson presentations.
 3.15 Integrate interdisciplinary learning experiences.
-3.16 Demonstrate advanced knowledge of the materials and presentation of Practical Life, Sensorial, Mathematics, Language Arts, History, Geography, and Geometry.
-3.17 Enhance his or her ability to participate in and to lead a small group with an interdependent task.
-4.0 Teacher Education